-If the waiting list has been closed, it cannot be reopened until RRHA publishes a notice in local newspapers of general circulation, minority media, and other suitable media outlets.
+If the waiting list has been closed, it cannot be reopened until RRHA publishes a notice via minority media, and other suitable media outlets.
 The notice must comply with HUD fair housing requirements and must specify who may apply, and where and when applications will be received.

-When RRHA determines that the list is to be reopened, public notice of the opening will be made in the local newspaper of general circulation, and through such other media and other service organizations as are determined necessary to reach potentially eligible households not otherwise likely to apply.
+When RRHA determines that the list is to be reopened, public notice of the opening will be made through media and other service organizations as are determined necessary to reach potentially eligible households not otherwise likely to apply.
 The public notice will state the dates and times at which applications will be accepted.